 Scientists and clinicians working together to beat cancer.

-The CRUK Edinburgh Centre is a part of the Institute of Genetics and Cancer (formerly the IGMM - Institute of Genetics and Molecular Medicine), however, in addition to scientists based at the IGC, our cancer research is carried out at other University of Edinburgh sites (our affiliates) or NHS Lothian locations.
+The Edinburgh Cancer Research is a part of the Institute of Genetics and Cancer (IGC; formerly the IGMM - Institute of Genetics and Molecular Medicine), however, in addition to scientists based at the IGC, our cancer research is carried out at other University of Edinburgh sites (our affiliates) or NHS Lothian locations.

 - The state of the host: lifestyle, risk and prevention

 - Phenomics Drug Discovery, incorporating advanced imaging, pathway profiling and novel informatics solutions

 Clinical/translational emphasis is largely in colorectal cancer, women’s cancers (breast, ovarian and endometrial), and more recently in brain cancer, but we have also initiated new research programmes in three new cancer types; sarcoma, renal cancer and intrahepatic cholangiocarcinoma, a poorly researched cancer of unmet need.